tradle/tim-old-engine/README.md

 [![Build status](https://travis-ci.org/tradle/tim.svg)](https://travis-ci.org/tradle/tim)

-TiM is Tradle's SDK that is designed to support real-time messages with an option to be backed by the blockchain.
+TiM is Tradle's SDK that provides real-time messaging with an option for messages to be sealed on the blockchain.
 Mesages can be plain or structured messages.
 TiM is designed to work on mobiles, desktops and servers.
-Having one code base is important to minimize the security reviews.
+Having one code base is important to minimize security reviews.

 TiM is designed to work with intermittent connections, common on mobile devices.
-For that it keeps an internal log of all actions and events, and resumes operations as soon as nextwork connection is restored.
+For that it keeps an internal log of all actions and events, and resumes operations as soon as network connection is restored.

+TiM's operations are covered by the patent.
+Patent is filed only for defensive purposes, so you are welcome to use it in your open source projects.

 _this module is used by [Tradle](https://github.com/tradle/about/wiki)_
 _this npm module's name was graciously donated by [Sean Robertson](https://www.npmjs.com/~spro)_